1. CREDIT CARD DEBT

-- There are many free and affordable apps to track credit card debt and manage payments.
+• There are several free and affordable apps to track credit card debt and manage payments.

 An app can help you organize and manage your debt payments.
 Apps can offer convenience, help with planning, and automation.

-Here are some of the ways debt payment planners can help you take control of your finances:
+Here are some of the ways the right app can help you take control of your finances.

-Stay on track of your debt.
-Don’t get bogged down in the paperwork of tracking multiple accounts.
-A debt payoff app can help you see all your balances and payments in one place.
+Don’t get bogged down in the hassle of tracking multiple logins and accounts.
+A debt payoff app can show you all your balances and payments in one place.

-Track your progress.
 Many apps to pay off credit card debt let you visualize how your debt will be paid down over time.
-Being able to see how far you’ve come along the road to being debt-free should help keep you motivated.
+Seeing how far you’ve come along the road to being debt-free can help keep you motivated.

-These apps to pay off credit card debt have all earned average scores above 4 out of 5 on Google Play and the Apple App Store.
+The best app for you will depend on your specific needs.
+Our best apps to pay off credit card debt have all earned average ratings above 4 out of 5 on Google Play and the Apple App Store.

 They’re listed here in alphabetical order.
 All these apps are free to install.
 Some have costs for premium features or ongoing subscriptions.